 • Castle of Begur

-Offering spectacular views of the surrounding coastline, Begur’s castle, or rather its remains, dating back to the 11th century.
-Laid waste in 1810 by Spanish troops fearful of it falling into enemy hands, it nevertheless offers the best vantage point for miles around.
+Offering spectacular views of the surrounding coastline, Begur’s castle, or rather its remains, dates back to the 11th century.
+Laid waste in 1810 by Spanish troops fearful of it falling into enemy hands, it offers the best vantage point for miles around.

 • Pals

 Six kilometers inland from Begur is the pretty walled town of Pals.
-Apart from its charming medieval center, the main attraction is the 15metre Torre de Les Hores (clock tower).
+Apart from its charming medieval center, the 15-metre Torre de Les Hores (clock tower) is the main attraction.
 However, wandering around the uneven lanes of the Casco Antiguo is a joy in itself.

 • Fornells